 Vitamin infusions are performed by inserting a cannula into one of your peripheral veins.
 This is identical to what they do in the hospital if you arrive dehydrated.
 A healthcare professional will insert an IV into an appropriate vein in your arm.
 Then, a high quality sterilized vitamin infusion kit will be prepared that meets your personalized needs.
 The vitamin kit will then be infused at the appropriate rate.
 Vitamin infusions are useful since intravenously infused vitamins reach much higher levels in your bloodstream than you can achieve by eating foods or taking supplements.
 In fact, receiving a Myers cocktail frequently gives patients a metallic taste in their mouth due to exceptionally high vitamin levels.

-Vitamin infusions have been used for various reasons over many years, including migraines, hangovers, asthma attacks, DNA damage, Parkinson’s disease, nerve damage, and much more.
+Vitamin infusions have been used for various reasons over many years, including fibromyalgia, fatigue, brain fog, migraines, asthma attacks, DNA damage, Parkinson’s disease, nerve damage, and much more.
 You can read about each vitamin infusion to learn more about the details of each.
 It will also explain the theories of why the vitamins work intravenously compared to taking it by mouth.
 Much more research is needed for vitamin infusion in order to truly determine their efficacy.
 For now, we recommended vitamin infusions based on your labs, symptoms, and small studies that demonstrate improvement.

 A similar situation happens with the Myers cocktail, which includes high dose B vitamins, Vitamin C, and magnesium.
 While B vitamins can be found readily over the counter, many people do not absorb vitamins especially B12.
 In order to absorb appropriate amounts of B12, normal stomach acid, appropriate digestion, and good nutrition are required.
 Many Americans do not have enough stomach acid due to the overuse of stomach acid reducers like Nexium, TUMS, and Zantac.
 This directly inhibits the amount of B12 absorbed by limiting the amount of B12 that can be removed from food.
 Therefore, even if you consume extra B12 in the form of vitamins, you may not be achieving the serum levels of B12 that are required.